-I love making this recipe.
-Its one of the few ways I can get my husband to eat veggies.
+I love making this stuffed pepper recipe.
+It's one of the few ways I can get my husband to eat veggies.
 Make it meatless by replacing the beef with eggplant and adding more vegetables like mushrooms or squash.
-You can also replace the rice with barley, couscous or even orzo pasta.— Jennifer Zimmerman, Avondale, Arizona
+You can also replace the rice with barley, couscous or even orzo. —Jennifer Zimmerman, Avondale, Arizona

 - 6 medium sweet red peppers

 - 1 pound lean ground beef (90% lean)

 - 1 tablespoon olive oil

 - 1 medium yellow summer squash, chopped

 - 1 cup ready-to-serve long grain and wild rice

 - 1/2 cup shredded part-skim mozzarella cheese

 - 3 slices reduced-fat provolone cheese, halved